Leadville, Colorado: Founding of Leadville

 Leadville was founded in 1877 by mine owners Horace Tabor and August Meyer at the start of the Colorado Silver Boom.
 Tabor's house was also built in 1877, at 116 E. 5th Street.
 The town was built on desolate flat land below the tree line.
 The first miners lived in a rough tented camp near the silver deposits in California Gulch.
 Initially, the settlement was called "Slabtown", but when the residents petitioned for a post office, the name "Leadville" was chosen.
-By 1880, Tabor and Meyer's new town had gas lighting, water mains, 28 mi of streets, five churches, three hospitals, six banks, and a school for 1,100 students.
+By 1880, Tabor and Meyer's new town had gas lighting, water mains, 28 mi of streets, 5 churches, 3 hospitals, 6 banks, and a school for 1,100 students.
 Many business buildings were constructed with bricks hauled in by wagons.

 In early 1878, Meyer, along with Leadville's pioneer smelter entrepreneur, Edwin Harrison, after whom the famed Harrison Avenue is named, and Tabor established a post office in Leadville, with George L. Henderson designated as postmaster on July 16, 1877.
 The post office and the telegraph office both prospered, with Tabor serving as postmaster from February 19 to December 13, 1878.
 It was said that the Leadville post office was the busiest one between St. Louis and San Francisco.
 In 1878, the town's first hospital, St. Vincent's, was opened.

-The town's first newspaper was The Reveille, a Republican weekly, in 1878.
+The town's first newspaper was The Reveille, a Republican weekly, which was founded in 1878.
 Three months later, a competing Democratic weekly, The Eclipse, emerged.
 The Chronicle was the town's first daily and first newspaper in America to employ a full-time female reporter.
 Like the Rocky Mountain News, The Chronicle took the lead in outing criminals and thieves, in an attempt to clean up the town's shady business culture.
 Despite violent threats, the Chronicle survived without major incident.